 Our unique worship space with its unfinished appearance and glass walls reminds us that our own journeys are unfinished and that the Gospel message requires us to focus outwards to participate in and impact the wider world.

-Since the founding of our parish in 1971, Epiphany has been rooted in the vision of the Second Vatican Council.
+Since the founding of our parish on June 16, 1971, Epiphany has been rooted in the vision of the Second Vatican Council.
 Each year we rededicate ourselves to our vision statement which is the cornerstone of our commitment to the world.
 Its text, seen below, circles the interior of our worship space as a constant reminder of our charge.

 Tuition at Catholic Grade Schools for Children of registered Epiphany Parishioners